marvinam17/DLMDWWDE02_data_engineering/README.md

 ## Usage in production environments
 In the main directory there is a .env file that defines all user access values.
 These should be changed in a productive environment, as they are defined with default variables.
 In superset_config.py you should change the SECRET_KEY.
 If you change the cassandra credentials in .env you have to adjust the credetials in db_connector/etc/catalog/cassandra.properties as well.
 Furthermore, a user without admin rights should be created in Superset to ensure non root access to the Dashboard and its data.
-As all containers are in a separate "backend" network and no ports except supersets main port are exposed there is only on access point to the pipeline.
+As all containers are in a separate "backend" network and no ports except supersets main port are exposed there is only one access point to the pipeline.

-## Execute the Tests
+## Execute the tests
 In order to execute the tests a new Spark container is created and the tests are executed using the following command:

 `docker build -t spark-testing ./data_aggregation; docker run -it --rm --mount=type=bind,source=${PWD}/data_aggregation,target=/src spark-testing /bin/bash -c 'python -m pytest --doctest-modules /src'`